 With information management, business process outsourcing and so forth we’re also close to the evolving market of document processing outsourcers (DPOs, not to be confused with data protection officers in the GDPR acronym soup) and that of BPOs with a heavy focus on moving information and data into business processes as many of course do – but some do more than others.

-Several years ago we wrote our first post on the GDPR in the scope of paper documents (as these contain personal data as well, get processed, stored etc. and fall under the scope of GDPR) and because of 1) the fact that this was a challenge for organizations and opportunity for the DPO and even service bureau industry and 2) the fact that the GDPR also offered an opportunity for service bureaus, DPOs and specialized BPOs as it was clear that quite a bunch of paper documents would become digitized (where document imaging or capture comes in with multi-channel and multi-format capture to storage and to business process in an increasingly intelligent automation context comes in and where RPA, artificial intelligence and so forth increasingly pop up) in order to reduce the risks of paper (and slowness of paper-based processes) on one hand and increase efficiency, enhance compliance capabilities and enable digital transformation overall on the other.
+Several years ago we wrote our first post on the GDPR in the scope of paper documents (as these contain personal data as well, get processed, stored etc. and fall under the scope of GDPR) and because of 1) the fact that this was a challenge for organizations and opportunity for the DPO and even service bureau industry and 2) the fact that the GDPR also offered an opportunity for service bureaus, DPOs and specialized BPOs as it was clear that quite a bunch of paper documents would become digitized (where document imaging or capture comes in with multi-channel and multi-format capture to storage and to business process in an increasingly intelligent automation context comes in and where robotic process automation, artificial intelligence and so forth increasingly pop up) in order to reduce the risks of paper (and slowness of paper-based processes) on one hand and increase efficiency, enhance compliance capabilities and enable digital transformation overall on the other.

 This is still the case.
 While of course paper documents sometimes need to be stored for whatever legal requirements and more, in general it’s pretty obvious that those paper documents that aren’t needed in a paper format offer far more insights and ways to centralize your overall view on the personal data you hold/process when turned digital, with the inherent benefits of digital platforms in responding to the requirements of the essential data processing rules (limitation of purpose, storage and so on) and the exercise of data subject rights such as the right to erasure faster, better and according to pre-defined rules to name some benefits.